Esthetic Removable Partial Dentures

 “I would like to have spent a whole year with Dr. Ancowitz.
 Nice job.”
 (Dr. Dennis Nierengarten, St. Cloud, MN)

-Illustrated lectures, demonstrations, hands-on workshops, round-table case discussions.
+Illustrated lectures, demonstrations, hands-on workshops, and round-table case discussions.
 A patient is not needed for this module, but you are asked to bring a mounted, documented case for round-table discussion and treatment planning.

 Stephen Ancowitz, D.D.S., Certificate in Prosthodontics; Diplomate, American Board of Prosthodontics; former Program Director, Advanced Prosthodontic Residency Program at the VA Medical Center, West Los Angeles, California.
 Dr. Ancowitz also served as an Assistant Clinical Professor in Prosthodontics at the University of California, Los Angeles, School of Dentistry for 15 years.
 He has given many invited presentations nationally and internationally and has published a paper on “Texture and Luster Control” in the Dental Clinics of North America and an article on “Esthetic Partial Dentures” in the AGD journal.